How Is Barley Used?

 Barley (Hordeum vulgare) is a grass that grows much like wheat.
 The grass produces a super nutritious whole grain that is full of fiber and protein.

-One of the top 5 grains in the world, barley has been around since the stone age.
+One of the top five grains in the world, barley has been around since the stone age.
 This versatile grain is said to have originated in Ethiopia or perhaps a western part of Asia.

 Only 10% of the world's barley crop is used for human consumption.

-Nearly one-third of the barley crops worldwide is used for malted beverages such as whiskey or beer but most of the world's barley crop is used to feed livestock.
+Nearly one-third of the barley crops worldwide is used for malted beverages such as whiskey or beer, but most of the world's barley crop is used to feed livestock.

 Types of Barley

-There are many different ways that barley can be processed.
-But there are only a few basic kinds of barley that are grown.
+There are many different ways that barley can be processed, but there are only a few basic kinds of barley that are grown.

 The other kind of barley that's not as commonly grown is called naked barley.
 Just like the name suggests, it is a hulled barley but with a hull that generally flakes off around the time it comes to harvest the plants.
-This variety though called hulless still retains the bran and germ but obviously the process of removing the hull is much simpler.
+This variety, though called hulless, still retains the bran and germ, but obviously, the process of removing the hull is much simpler.

-There is an Ethiopian type of barley called black barley which is another hulless variety of barley.
+There is an Ethiopian type of barley called black barley, which is another hulless variety of barley.
 It isn't raised much because it is relatively low yield.
 This form of barley is also similar to pearl barley.